 Hurricane Irma: Safety tips for pets

-Hurricane Irma, a Category 4 storm, will soon hit parts of the U.S., including Florida, Georgia and South Carolina.
+Hurricane Irma, a Category 4 storm, made landfall in Florida, continuing its path up and threatening to wreak havoc parts of the U.S. including in Georgia and South Carolina.

 “If you live in any evacuation zones and you're still at home, leave!”
 Florida Gov. Rick Scott urged at a Thursday media briefing.
 The governor warned, “Do not try to ride out this storm.”
 He said the time to leave is now, because “we can't save you once the storm hits.”